AnnalisaBe/CF-peaks-detection/README.md

 - peaks slope

 The analysis is divided in two parts:
--PART1, a Fiji macro
+- PART1, a Fiji macro
--PART2, an R script
+- PART2, a R script

 These tools have been developed for analysis of one-channel and one-slice fluorescence microscopy images, to quantify the spread of CF from the vasculature in leaves.